yassir-d/Population_growth/PROPOSAL.md

-## Swiss Population Forecasting: A Model Comparison Approach

-Category: Statistical Modeling • Machine Learning • Time Series Analysis

-**1. Problem Motivation**

-Population forecasting is essential for public policy, housing planning, pension system sustainability, and long-term infrastructure investment.
-Switzerland publishes annual demographic data, but forecasting future values is non-trivial: population trends depend on birth rates, mortality, and migration flows.

-Most official forecasts rely on complex demographic models.
-In contrast, this project focuses on data-driven statistical forecasting and investigates:

-Can simple machine learning models outperform a naïve constant-growth benchmark?

-This question is directly aligned with the course’s goal: implement, compare, and evaluate several predictive models using real data.

-**2. Data & Legality**

-All data will come from fully legal and open official sources:

-Data Type	Source	Access
-Annual Swiss Population (Total)	Swiss Federal Statistical Office (BFS)	Open data (CSV) Birth rate, mortality, migration (optional)	BFS	Open data Age-group population (optional)	BFS	Open data

-No scraping is needed.
-All datasets can be downloaded as public CSV files from the BFS website.

-**3. Methodology**
-Step 1 — Data Preparation

-Load BFS population time series (e.g., 1950–2023)

-Clean and transform into annual time-series format

-Engineer features such as:

-lagged population values

-yearly growth rate

-multi-year moving averages

-Step 2 — Forecasting Models
-Baseline Model (Required)

-Naïve Constant-Growth Model
-Uses historical % average growth to predict future population.

-This model serves as the benchmark:

-If machine learning cannot beat this, it is not useful.

-Machine Learning & Statistical Models
-Model	Purpose
-Linear Regression	Model population as linear function of time & lagged values AR / ARIMA (statsmodels)	Capture persistence in population growth Random Forest Regression	Learn non-linear relationships in the time series

-All models will be trained on historical data and evaluated on held-out years.

-Step 3 — Model Evaluation

-Each model will be evaluated using a formal model comparison procedure:

-RMSE (root mean squared error)

-MAE (mean absolute error)

-MAPE (percentage error)

-Train/test split (e.g., train on 1950-2010, test on 2011-2023)

-A ranking table will show which model performs best.

-**4. Expected Challenges**

-Time-series forecasting with limited sample size

-Overfitting risk in non-linear ML models

-Ensuring fair comparison across models

-Feature engineering for long-term demographic trends

-**5. Success Criteria**
+# Swiss Population Forecasting: A Model Comparison Approach
+**Category:** Statistical Modeling • Machine Learning • Time Series Analysis

+---

+## 1. Motivation

+Population forecasting is essential for planning housing, pensions, healthcare, and infrastructure.
+In Switzerland, demographic dynamics are driven by births, deaths, and migration, which are influenced by economic conditions and policy.

+The goal of this project is to build a **data-driven forecasting system** for Swiss population growth and to **compare several forecasting models** against a simple baseline.
+The central question is:

+> Can machine learning models and richer covariates improve population forecasts compared to a naïve constant-growth model?

+This fits the course objective of applying data science and machine learning methods to real data, with a clear focus on estimation and model comparison.

+---

+## 2. Data

+All data will come from official, open sources (no scraping):

+- Swiss Federal Statistical Office (BFS):
+  - Annual total population
+  - Births and deaths
+  - Net migration

+- (Optional) Macroeconomic indicators (BFS / SECO):
+  - GDP growth
+  - Employment / unemployment rate

+The target variable is the **annual total population**, while births, deaths, migration and macro variables serve as predictors.
+This creates a **richer, multi-variable setting** where machine learning can actually “learn” relationships, not just extrapolate a trend.

+---

+## 3. Methodology

+### 3.1 Data Preparation

+- Load annual data (e.g. 1980–2023) from BFS CSV files
+- Construct:
+  - Annual growth rate (%)
+  - Lagged population levels
+  - Demographic rates (births/population, deaths/population, net migration/population)
+  - Optional macro features (GDP growth, employment growth)
+- Split into train and test periods (e.g. 1980–2010 train, 2011–2023 test).

+---

+### 3.2 Models

+**Baseline model (naïve):**

+- Constant growth: forecast population assuming the average historical growth rate continues unchanged.

+**Statistical / ML models:**

+1. **Multiple Linear Regression**
+   - Predict population (or growth) using lagged population and demographic/macro variables.
+   - Interpretable coefficients (e.g. effect of migration on population growth).

+2. **Time-Series Model (AR / ARIMA)**
+   - Purely time-series based, modeling autocorrelation in population or growth rates.
+   - Captures persistence and shocks over time.

+3. **Random Forest Regression**
+   - Non-linear model using all available predictors (lags + demographic + macro variables).
+   - Can capture interactions (e.g. migration × GDP growth) and non-linear effects.
+   - Provides feature importance for interpretability.

+4. **Gradient Boosted Trees (e.g. XGBoost or equivalent)**
+   - More flexible ensemble model, often strong in tabular forecasting tasks.
+   - Tests whether boosting improves over Random Forest and linear models.

+(Neural network / MLP is a possible stretch goal if time allows.)

+---

+### 3.3 Model Evaluation

+- Train on earlier years, test on the most recent years.
+- Metrics:
+  - RMSE (main metric)
+  - MAE
+  - MAPE
+- Visual comparison of forecast vs actual series.
+- Rank models by out-of-sample performance and discuss overfitting vs generalization.

+---

+## 4. Success Criteria

 The project is successful if:

+- All models are implemented in Python with clean, modular code (src/, tests/).
-At least one ML model clearly outperforms the naïve baseline
+- At least one model **significantly outperforms** the naïve constant-growth baseline on test data.

-Results are validated, plotted, and statistically interpretable
+- Results are clearly visualized and interpreted (plots + error tables).

-Code is modular, documented, and tested

-A clear conclusion is obtained:

-Which model forecasts Swiss population most accurately?
+- The report explains which model works best, why, and what the limitations are.

+---

-**6. Stretch Goals (Optional/not sure yet)**
+## 5. Stretch Goals (Optional / not sure yet)

-Age-group-specific forecasting (0–19, 20–64, 65+)
+- Age-group-specific forecasting (e.g. 0–19, 20–64, 65+).

-Migration-only modeling scenario

-Cross-country comparison (Switzerland vs France/Germany)
+- Scenario analysis (high vs low migration).

-Streamlit dashboard for interactive forecasting
+- Simple Streamlit dashboard for interactive forecasts.